xXViridianXx/PokemonSearchEngine/README.md

 # PokemonSearchEngine
-A search engine that allows one to see the stats and moves of the Pokemon
+A search engine that allows one to see the stats and moves of a Pokemon